mixxorz/Glass/README.md

 ## Addon compatibility

-* ElvUI
+### ElvUI

-  * Yes, but disable the Chat module
+Glass works with ElvUI, but make sure to disable the Chat module.

-* Prat 3.0
+### Prat 3.0

-  * Yes, but disable the EditBox module
+Glass works with Prat, but make sure to disable the EditBox module.

+Prat Timestamps work with Glass but with a caveat.
+Prat allows you to select which tabs to enable timestamps on.
+This is currently not supported and Timestamps will be enabled on all tabs if the Prat Timestamps module is loaded.
-  * Prat timestamps are supported.
-If you want to disable timestamps, you'll need to set the Timestamps module on Prat to "Don't load".
+If you want to disable Prat Timestamps, you'll need to set the module to "Don't load" (just "Disabled" won't work).

+Note: WoW's built-in timestamps work with Glass.
+(Interface -> Social -> Timestamps)

+### Leatrix Plus

+Glass works with Leatrix Plus.
+You might encounter issues when enabling features that modify chat behaviour such as "Recent chat window" or "Use easy resizing".
+Switching these features off will resolve issues with Glass.

 ## Issues and suggestions